RyanOatmeal/RyanOatmeal/notes/commands.md

 # Commands

-I have CLI starting to form from a moderate number of shell scripts that I've been placing in the scripts directory.
+I have a CLI starting to form from a moderate number of shell scripts that I've been placing in the scripts directory.
 So in order to start managing that complexity, I've made this document in order to provide navigational assistance for both me, future me, and anyone else who wants to use this repository.

 Additionally, instead of using vim's capabilities, I prefer to use tmux, vi, grep, sed, and awk.
-So I'll also be storing material on constructing one liners to aid my text editing.
+So I'll also be storing material here on constructing one liners to aid my text editing.

 # scripts